KevinMidboe/hackable-ble-audio/README.md

 ## Idea
 Keypoints:
-looked at what my ble trans/receiver had in its guts in [this video](./resources/pinout.m4v).
+looked at what my ble trans/receiver I had in its guts in, [images here](./resources/aukey%20board%20images).
 The main chips I see are:
  - csr8670 - Bluetooth Audio SoC [more info](#csr8670)
  - sgm3717 - 4Ω, 400MHz Bandwidth, Dual, SPDT Negative Signal Handling Analog Switch [more info](#sgm3717)